AllStarLink/ASL3-Manual/docs/user-guide/gettingstarted.md

 AllStarLink is typically used in these ways:

 * Via a FM repeater that is AllStarLink enabled.
 Controlled through [DTMF Commands](https://wiki.allstarlink.org/wiki/AllStar_Link_Standard_Commands), via the internet, or an autopatch
-* Via a local micro-node that is purchased by an amateur radio operator to join the AllStarLink network directly
+* Via a local "hotspot" node that is purchased by an amateur radio operator to join the AllStarLink network directly
+* Via a mobile app such as [DVSwitch Mobile (Android)](https://play.google.com/store/apps/details?id=org.dvswitch&hl=en_US&gl=US) or RepeaterPhone (IOS) to connect directly to a node
-* Via PC/Mac software that allows you to connect directly to a node over the internet.
+* Via IAXRpt (PC)/Transceive (MacOS) software that allows you to connect directly to a node over the internet.
 The computer microphone/speaker are used for audio
-* Via a mobile app such as [DVSwitch Mobile](https://play.google.com/store/apps/details?id=org.dvswitch&hl=en_US&gl=US) to connect directly to a node
 * Via a reverse-autopatch

 ## Getting on AllStarLink
 * If you wish to create your own node, follow the directions below to create an account.
-After your account is active, you will need a suitable PC or Raspberry Pi computer to install ASL3 onto
+After your account is active, you will need a suitable PC or Raspberry Pi computer to install and run ASL3
 * If you wish to use a local FM repeater that is AllStarLink enabled, you do not need an AllStarLink account.
 Check out our [Active Nodes List](https://stats.allstarlink.org/) to find a repeater near you.
 If you type your city name in the search box, you will be given a list of active nodes.
 However, before controlling any node via RF or DTMF, be sure to talk to the operator(s) of that node and receive permission first
     * For a list of possible commands, visit the [AllStarLink Standard Commands](https://wiki.allstarlink.org/wiki/AllStar_Link_Standard_Commands) page
     * Some nodes may be local/non-public nodes, so look for information that the node is in fact public
 * If you wish to purchase a pre-made or complete node, check out our [Radio Connections](https://wiki.allstarlink.org/wiki/Radio_Connections) page for a list of vendors

 ## Creating Your Own Node
-If you want to create your own node to connect to the AllStarLink network, the rest of this manual is for you!
+If you need to create your own node to connect to the AllStarLink network, the rest of this manual is for you!
 Before you get to installing software and connecting up radios, you'll need to get a node number assigned to you.

 !!! note "Private Nodes"
     In order to connect to other public AllStarLink nodes via the internet, you need a public node number assigned.
 If you just want take things for a "test drive" to get comfortable first, you can opt to build and deploy a [Private Node](../adv-topics/privatenodes.md) first.

 ### Create an Account
-The first step in getting an AllStarLink node number assigned is to create an account at [https://allstarlink.org](https://allstarlink.org).
+The first step in getting an AllStarLink node number assigned is to create an account at [www.allstarlink.org](https://www.allstarlink.org).
 Head over there, and click the **"Login/Sign Up"** link at the top of the page.
 In the box that opens, click **"Sign Up"** at the bottom of the box.

 ![Step 1 Sign Up](img/1_sign_up.png){width="400"}